yummywakame/V-School-Assignments/projects/week-04/axios-to-do-project/readme.md

 - https://coursework.vschool.io/axios-todo-practice/

 #### Notes:
-Created in Vanilla JavaScript with Materialize using V School's To Do list API.
+- Created in Vanilla JavaScript with Materialize using V School's To Do list API.
+- Fully responsive for desktop or phone.
-We were required to add price.
+- We were required to add price.